-Leaving late in the afternoon, I rode to Lawrence in company with Gen. WINCHELL and two gentlemen of our town, and we had a cheerless ride that night It was one of those nights when darkness can be felt raining at intervals, and our team unacquainted with the way.
-We were compelled to feel our way for miles, sometimes on rail fences, then a wagon, then a deep, dark ravine, an alarming way from anywhere.
+Leaving late in the afternoon, I-rode to Lawrence in company with Gen, WINCHELL and two gentlemen of our town, and we had a cheerless ride that night It was one of those nights when darkness can be felt devoted to the protection of the frontier.
+With the highest respect, your obedient servant, PURSIFER F. SMITH,